 Clinicians and counselors at Avivo will not assume that individuals have a diagnosis of substance abuse when they reach out.
-Our Rule 25 Chemical Health Assessment provides an accurate diagnosis along with recommendations of the care that’s right for you.
+Our Chemical Health Assessment provides an accurate diagnosis along with recommendations of the care that’s right for you.

-The Rule 25 is the professional assessment individuals need to consider residential or outpatient treatment if that is the next step.
+The chemical health assessment is the professional assessment individuals need to consider residential or outpatient treatment if that is the next step.
 Our professional staff is here to help you.